National Guard taps units for rapid response to civil unrest

 “Coordination and communication were the probably the things that we’ll look back on and see very challenging,” Army Secretary Ryan McCarthy said in an interview with The Associated Press.
 He said that as the protests escalated in D.C., and the call for help went out to governors around the country, 11 states said they were willing to provide support.

-“But the problem with that is how quickly can you marshal them together, ensure they have the appropriate training, ensure they have the appropriate equipment, understand the task you’re going to give them?”said McCarthy.
+“But the problem with that is how quickly can you marshal them together, ensure they have the appropriate training, ensure they have the appropriate equipment, understand the task you’re going to give them?” said McCarthy.
 “It’s American streets.
 It could turn violent.
 It was an incredibly challenging thing.”

 Governors can use National Guard troops for a variety of things, ranging from natural disasters such as hurricanes and wildfires, to assisting with border security and civil unrest.
 If a governor needs additional help, they can request troops from other state governors through a compact agreement system that details how the forces will be used and what they can and cannot do.